Ernest Mtawali

-Ernest Mtawali, also known as Ernest Chirwali, (born October 10, 1966) is a retired Malawian football (soccer) midfielder.
+Ernest Mtawali, also known as Ernest Chirwali, (born October 10, 1966) is a Malawian retired football (soccer) midfielder.

 Mtawali initially played for Hardware Stars in his home country.
 In South Africa he played for Welkom Real Hearts, Bloemfontein Celtic, Sundowns FC, Orlando Pirates, Hellenic FC and Ajax Cape Town.
 He also had stints with Newell's Old Boys in Argentina, Toulouse FC in France, Al-Wehda in Saudi Arabia and also represented his country's national team.

 He is also reported to have played in the Italian third division, under a false name in order to evade a FIFA ban on players who had played in Apartheid-era South Africa.

 He was appointed as caretaker manager of the Malawi national team in June 2015.